nacho692/pa-dlna-chromecast/docs/source/usage.rst

 An interactive command line tool for introspection and control of UPnP devices.

-The :ref:`upnp-cmd` section lists the command line options.
+The :ref:`upnp-cmd` section lists the upnp-cmd command line options.

 Some examples: